 Since Trakai, like the rest of the Grand Duchy of Lithuania, was home to different ethnic (Lithuanians, Karaites, Tatars, Russians, etc.) and religious groups from the late 16th century, the town was divided based on the borders of the areas populated by these groups.

 However, in 1611, the townspeople of Trakai made a request asking permission to increase these charges as the bridge repair works required a considerable amount of funds.
-Their request was granted and from that point onwards two coins were collected for a single-horse drawn carriage.
-As agreed, the collected funds were used for the bridge repair works so that the merchants travelling between Vilnius and Kaunas would not sustain undesirable losses.
+Their request was granted and from that point, onwards two coins were collected for a single-horse-drawn carriage.
+As agreed, the collected funds were used for the bridge repair works so that the merchants traveling between Vilnius and Kaunas would not sustain undesirable losses.
 It is noteworthy, that this request was not without grounds.
-It suggests that the former charges set for crossing the bridge were not sufficient perhaps due to the fact that the number of merchants travelling across Trakai decreased.
-Otherwise, there would not have been repeat references to the same orders included in the ruler’s subsequent letters.
-For instance, in 1620, Zigmantas Vaza ordered the merchants of Kaunas, Vilnius and Panemunė region to travel through Trakai.
+It suggests that the former charges set for crossing the bridge were not sufficient perhaps due to the fact that the number of merchants traveling across Trakai decreased.
+Otherwise, there would not have been repeating references to the same orders included in the ruler’s subsequent letters.
+For instance, in 1620, Zigmantas Vaza ordered the merchants of Kaunas, Vilnius, and Panemunė regions to travel through Trakai.
 Fines were to be imposed on those who disobeyed the order.

-Over time, maintaining the bridge still posed challenges, especially during the times where the strait between Lake Galvė and Lake Totoriškės was wider so the bridge became a town-wide issue.
+Over time, maintaining the bridge still posed challenges, especially during the times when the strait between Lake Galvė and Lake Totoriškės was wider so the bridge became a town-wide issue.

 For example, the wooden bridge was susceptible to decay and there was a high risk of accidents so part of the bridge was dismantled.
 A recorded mention appeared in 1833 stating that following such type of accident, a project for constructing a new bridge was initiated.